jpaulm/parsefbp/README.md

 Note: Within your windows Application data folder you can see what `npm` did to establish this (adds a simple wrapper) - thanks, Rob!

+Another approach is to use the `html/parsefbp.js` in some html, e.g. `html/index.html`, which puts up an input textarea and an output textarea - copy or type your input text into the former, and click on the `Generate JSON` button (some .fbp files can be found in `test/data`).

 Alternatively, run `npm test`.